IRB: Policies, Rules and Regulations

 Food and Drug Administration (FDA) Regulations

 FDA regulations apply to research with human subjects when a drug, biologic, medical device, or certain foods, cosmetics, or tobacco products are used in research with humans.
 Much of NC State University’s human subjects research endeavors do not require FDA oversight.
 However, FDA regulations do apply to research at NC State University when a medical device is being tested for safety and efficacy.
-The NC State IRB will review research where a medical device is being used as a tool for research and is determined to be “Exempt from the IDE” requirements.
+The NC State IRB will review research where a medical device is being used as a tool for research and is determined to be “exempt from the IDE” requirements.
 The NC State IRB will review research where a medical device is being tested for safety and efficacy if the device warrants a “Not Significant Risk Device” (NSR) determination and is subsequently eligible for an “Abbreviated IDE.”
-All studies involving “Significant Risk” (SR) medical devices or requiring an Investigational New Drug Application (UND) for the use of drugs or biologics in research with human subjects will be reviewed by the WCG IRB unless a collaborating institution accepts oversight.
+All studies involving “Significant Risk” (SR) medical devices or requiring an Investigational New Drug Application (IND) for the use of drugs or biologics in research with human subjects will be reviewed by the WCG IRB unless a collaborating institution accepts oversight.

 Genetic Information Nondiscrimination Act of 2008 (GINA)